 Cycle touring Tajikistan and especially cycling the Pamir Highway is not for the faint-hearted.
 The altitude means that there is less oxygen in the air.
 The sparse population makes that you will have to carry supplies for 3-4 days at times.
-And it’s really, really steep.
+And at times the road is really steep.

 Traffic is sparse outside of the cities, and the bad road conditions make that often trucks and cars don’t drive too fast.
 It does get very dusty at times, and there is always a chance for drunk drivers, which you sadly cannot arm yourself against.